kechcole/Blog-App/README.md

 ## 9.6 Update View.
 An update view is a logic that updates an instance of a class by adding extra details to a table in database i.e. a user can update a post.
-Lets create this view in blog_app `views.py` , logis is similar to previous class views;
+Lets create this view in blog_app `views.py` , logic is similar to previous class views;

 ```python
 from django.views.generic import ListView, DetailView, CreateView, ➊UpdateView